 The following section reports the findings of the study.
-Firstly we identify the complexity of the service-system; the actors who take part and their motivations for engaging.
-Secondly, we explore the contribution of the various actors to the service-system and the resources that are brought into play to co-create value, and identify the resulting value-in-use experienced by the actors.
-The final part addresses the factors that facilitate the functionality of the service-system and thereby value co-creation.
+Firstly we identify the complexity of the network; the actors who take part and their motivations for engaging.
+Secondly, we explore the contribution of the various actors to the network, identify the resources that are integrated to co-create value, and identify the resulting value-in-use experienced by the actors.
+The final part addresses the prerequisites that enable the functionality of the network and facilitate balanced centricity.